Once Upon A Time In Hollywood vs. The Real Bruce Lee

 From boyhood to adolescence…The first thought that came into my mind whenever I met someone I disliked was, “Challenge him!”
 I thought that victory meant beating down others, but I failed to realise that victory gained by way of force was not (a) real victory.
 When I enrolled in the University of Washington and was enlightened by philosophy, I regretted all my previous immature assumptions.” — Bruce Lee

-In the madmen era in which he lived and worked, when toxic masculinity was not only acceptable but lauded, Lee realised that the type of posturing Tarantino’s Bruce Lee embodied; was actually immature, disempowering and in opposition to his interest in self-actualisation and mastery.
+In the madmen era in which he lived and worked, when toxic masculinity was not only acceptable but lauded, Lee realised that the type of posturing Tarantino’s Bruce Lee embodied was actually immature, disempowering, and in opposition to his interest in self-actualisation and mastery.

 Unlike most Hollywood stars, Lee was not simply known for his on-screen presence as an entertainment icon.
 He had his own voice, which had substance; wisdom that underpinned his cool and a willingness for authenticity, more sophisticated than his forebears.